shonn2nd/starter-academic-mac/content/post/composte scores/index.markdown

 We are ready to wrangle the data.

 ## First Approach: R Base Functions
 Since we are interested in computing means, `rowMeans` will do the work.
-We need to create a new variable called **se** to represent each participants' overall level of self-efficacy and specify what columns or items are needed for computing the composite score for each person (mean in this case).
+We need to create a new variable called **se** to represent each participant's overall level of self-efficacy and specify what columns or items are needed for computing the composite score for each person (mean in this case).
 Let's play with our complete data set `mydata` first.

 ```r
 mydata$se<-rowMeans(mydata[, c("se1", "se2", "se3")], na.rm=T)